Table of Contents

 While the surgeon and the surgery are an integral part of your recovery and removing the mass from your leg, it is the therapist and how diligently you follow your home training program that will determine your outcomes.

 The therapist will help you regain motion and strength but cannot do the work for you outside of therapy.
-It is important that you follow all instructions given to you by both your surgeon and your therapist in order to have a successful outcome from surgery.
+You must follow all instructions given to you by both your surgeon and your therapist to have a successful outcome from surgery.

 Exercises to Promote Healing